 Tests for heterogeneity (or tests for trend for 3 or more ordered groups) will be conducted to assess whether there is any good evidence that the effects in particular subgroups differ materially from the overall effect seen in all patients combined.
-Results will be presented on forest plots as event rate ratios, or risk ratios, with confidence intervals.
+Results will be presented on forest plots as hazard ratios, or risk ratios, with confidence intervals.
 The following subgroups will be examined based on information at randomisation:

-- Age (<70; 70-79; 80+ years) - Sex (Male; Female) - Ethnicity (White; Black, Asian or Minority Ethnic) - Region (UK, non-UK) - Time since illness onset (≤7 days; >7 days) - Requirement for respiratory support - For main randomisation: None; Oxygen only; Non-invasive ventilation; Invasive mechanical ventilation (including ECMO)^b - For second randomisation: No ventilator support (including no or low-flow oxygen); Non-invasive ventilation (including CPAP, other non-invasive ventilation, or high-flow nasal oxygen), Invasive mechanical ventilation (including ECMO) - Use of systemic corticosteroid (including dexamethasone) - For part B only: Recipient anti-SARS-CoV-2 antibody concentration at randomisation (<8 x106 units; ≥8 x106 units^c).
-(This will be the key subgroup for the REGN-COV2 comparison.)
+- Age (<70; 70-79; 80+ years) - Sex (Male; Female) - Ethnicity (White; Black, Asian or Minority Ethnic) - Region (UK, non-UK) - Time since illness onset (≤7 days; >7 days) - Requirement for respiratory support - For main randomisation: None; Oxygen only; Non-invasive ventilation; Invasive mechanical ventilation (including ECMO)^b - For second randomisation: No ventilator support (including no or low-flow oxygen); Non-invasive ventilation (including CPAP, other non-invasive ventilation, or high-flow nasal oxygen), Invasive mechanical ventilation (including ECMO) - Use of systemic corticosteroid (including dexamethasone) - Concomitant viral infection: - For parts J, K and L: presence or absence of confirmed influenza infection - For parts G and H: presence or absence of confirmed SARS-CoV-2 infection - For part B only: Recipient anti-SARS-CoV-2 anti-S antibody status at randomisation (negative, positive as defined by the assay manufacturer, Roche).
+(This is the key subgroup for the REGEN-COV2 comparison; see Appendix I.) - For parts J, K and L only: Recipient anti-SARS-CoV-2 anti-N antibody concentration at randomisation (negative; positive) as defined by the assay manufacturer, Roche).
+(This may be the key subgroup for the sotrovimab comparison; see Appendix II.) - For parts J, K and L only: Serum SARS-CoV-2 antigen level (< and ≥ median) at randomization.